When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Sapporo TV Tower

-If the minuscule two-storey stature of Sapporo Clock Tower left you underwhelmed, the sky-high Sapporo TV Tower should cure your blues.
-At 147.2 metres, this communications tower is a short 5-minute walk from the clock tower and offers excellent city views from its 90-metre-high observatory.
+If the minuscule two-story stature of Sapporo Clock Tower left you underwhelmed, the sky-high Sapporo TV Tower should cure your blues.
+At 147.2 meters, this communications tower is a short 5-minute walk from the clock tower and offers excellent city views from its 90-meter-high observatory.

 Things aren’t lookin’ up for the ol’ gal as plans to build a new 650-metre-high TV tower have recently surfaced.
-Until it comes to fruition, though, Sapporo TV Tower, with its prime viewing location above Odari Park and central Sapporo, will remain one of the best places to gape at the city from above.
+Until it comes to fruition, though, Sapporo TV Tower, with its prime viewing location above Odari Park and central Sapporo, will remain one of the coolest places to visit in Sapporo to gape at the city from above.

 Odori Park